ctro/patternjournal/README.md

 See [Jest Cheatsheet](https://devhints.io/jest) for assertion, mocking, etc hints.

 There is also a VSCode debugger option to debug Jest tests.
 It launches locally, not in Docker.
+Docker can't be running while you run this VSCode debugger.

 ## CI